Television (band): Musical style and influences

 Lester Bangs heard in Television's music the influence of Quicksilver Messenger Service, noting a similarity between Verlaine's guitar playing and John Cipollina's.
-Tom Verlaine has downplayed the comparison, citing The Ventures as a more apt reference point.
+Tom Verlaine has downplayed the comparison, citing the Ventures as a more apt reference point.

 Instrumentation

-Though Verlaine and Lloyd were nominally "rhythm" and "lead" guitarists, they often rendered such labels obsolete by crafting interlocking parts, where the ostensible rhythm role could be as intriguing as the lead.
-Al Handa writes, "In Television's case, Lloyd was the guitarist who affected the tonality of the music more often than not, and Verlaine and the rhythm section the ones who gave the ear its anchor and familiar musical elements.
+Though Verlaine and Lloyd were nominally "rhythm" and "lead" guitarists respectively, they often performed interlocking parts with no clear rhythm or lead player.
+Al Handa writes: "In Television's case, Lloyd was the guitarist who affected the tonality of the music more often than not, and Verlaine and the rhythm section the ones who gave the ear its anchor and familiar musical elements.
 Listen only to Lloyd, and you can hear some truly off the wall ideas being played."
-Matt LeMay of Pitchfork noted: "Like the Velvet Underground before them, Television’s songs focus on interplay and exploration, rather than individual melodies and chord progressions."
+Matt LeMay of Pitchfork noted that "Like the Velvet Underground before them, Television’s songs focus on interplay and exploration, rather than individual melodies and chord progressions."